Guide for deploying an xApp with xDevSM and examples of the effective usage of the xDevSM framework.

 kubectl -n ricplt expose deployment deployment-ricplt-e2term-alpha --protocol=SCTP --port=36422 --target-port=36422 --external-ip=<local-ip-nrric> --name=sctp-service

-tool facilitates xApp onboarding.
+The dms_cli tool facilitates xApp onboarding and deployment.
 It uses the xApp descriptor and an additional schema file to generate xApp Helm charts.

 git clone https://github.com/o-ran-sc/ric-plt-appmgr.git